jwright323/CodeQuiz/README.md

 # Code Quiz

 # Description
 I think of myself as an NBA historian of sorts.
-Let's test your skills on your knowledge of the game.
+Let's test your skills on your knowledge of the game that I love: basketball.

 # Acceptance Criteria
 * GIVEN I am taking a code quiz